kusl/webheartbeat/pantheon.markdown

 ## For Webpage Title: Drupal Website URL: https://live-europeanunion.pantheonsite.io:

-Total load time is 1.334 seconds
+Total load time is 1.012 seconds

-NaN% of CSS is unused, 0 total stylesheets
+82% of CSS is unused, 3 total stylesheets

 59% of JS is unused